Military Reaction Force: Andersonstown shootings

 On 12 May 1972, the British government announced there would be no disciplinary action against the soldiers involved in Bloody Sunday.
-That night, MRF teams shot seven Catholic civilians in the Andersonstown area.
+That night, MRF personnel shot seven Catholic civilians in the Andersonstown area.

 An MRF team in an unmarked car approached a checkpoint manned by members of the Catholic Ex-Servicemen's Association (CESA) at the entrance to Riverdale Park South.
 The CESA was an unarmed vigilante organization set up by former members of the British Army to protect Catholic areas.
 The car stopped, and then reversed.
 One of the MRF men opened fire from the car with a sub-machine gun, killing Catholic civilian Patrick McVeigh (44) and wounding four others.
 The car continued on, turned, and then drove past the scene of the shooting.
 All of the men were local residents and McVeigh, who was shot through the back, had stopped to chat to the CESA members as he walked home.
 He was a married father of six children.
 The British Army told journalists that gunmen in a passing car had fired indiscriminately at civilians and called it an "apparently motiveless crime".
 The car had come from a Protestant area and had returned the same way.
-This, together with the British Army statement, implied that loyalists were responsible.
+This, together with the spokesman's statement, implied that loyalists were responsible.

 An inquest into the attack was held in December 1972, where it was admitted that the car's occupants were soldiers belonging to an undercover unit known as the MRF.
 The soldiers did not appear at the inquest but issued statements to it, claiming they had been shot at by six gunmen and were returning fire.
 However, eyewitnesses said none of the CESA members were armed, and this was supported by forensic evidence.
 The MRF members involved were never prosecuted.
 There is no evidence that any of their targets were in the IRA.
-An MRF member stated in 1978 that the British Army's intention was to make it look like a loyalist attack, thus provoking sectarian conflict and "taking the heat off the Army".
+An MRF member stated in 1978 that their intention was to make it look like a loyalist attack, thus provoking sectarian conflict and "taking the heat off the Army".

 Minutes before the shooting at the checkpoint, two other Catholic civilians had been shot nearby by another MRF team.
 The two young men—Aidan McAloon and Eugene Devlin—had taken a taxi home from a disco and were dropped off at Slievegallion Drive.
 As they began walking along the street, in the direction of a vigilante barricade, the MRF team opened fire on them from an unmarked car.
 The MRF team told the Royal Military Police that they had shot a man who was firing a rifle.
 Witnesses said there was no gunman on the street, and police forensics experts found no evidence that McAloon or Devlin had fired weapons.

 Two weeks later, on 27 May, Catholic civilian Gerard Duddy (20) was killed in a drive-by shooting at the same spot where Patrick McVeigh was killed.
 His death was blamed on loyalists.